vic2019/hello_world/README.md

-# hello_world
+# hello world
-I'm learning how to use github.
+This is not a real project.
+I'm just learning how to use github.
-Edit 1
-Edit 2
-Edit 3